Delete the line below after the registration task is done

 Python: Comments

 Almost all programming languages allow you to leave comments in your code.
-The interpreter ignores them.
-They're only for people; they let the programmer leave notes for themselves and other programmers.
+The interpreter ignores them — they exist only for people, to explain how the code works, mark places that need fixing, or remind yourself what to add later:

 # Delete the line below after the registration task is done